 The constant threat of credit card theft has prompted the major credit card companies (MasterCard, Visa, Discover, American Express, and JCB) to create a security standard for all businesses that accept credit cards.
 It’s known as PCI DSS (Payment Card Industry Data Security Standard), or PCI for short.
 PCI addresses the way that credit card data gets handled in an organization, focusing on how data is gathered and transmitted to protect consumers from theft.
-Businesses of all sizes, regardless of whether they use high-risk merchant account processing services, must be PCI compliant to accept credit cards.
+Businesses of all sizes, regardless of whether they use high-risk merchant account payment gateway processing services, must be PCI compliant to accept credit cards.

 Image via Flickr by Don Hankins

 Many people think that theft of credit card data occurs when hackers get into data banks or pull information from unprotected Wi-Fi streams.
 Although such situations do occur, information also gets stolen due to the overlooked human element.
 Employees and employers who treat card information in a careless manner can create a lack of security in businesses.
 In turn, this carelessness generates an opportunity for theft-minded employees to take advantage of the situation.

 Another problem that businesses create for themselves is that of insecure data networks.
 While not everyone can lay claim to being an expert in IT security, everyone can learn the basics of data security.
 Many businesses have made the move to using Wi-Fi networks in their facilities to avoid costly cabling.
 Sending data through Wi-Fi requires safety measures that are often overlooked.
 Sometimes the security gets turned off during the initial setup and never gets re-enabled.
 What this means is that anyone who has a data sniffer and collector can get the information and use it for his or her purposes.